Mamoon794/employee-handbook/deliverables/D1/planning.md

    Employees log in securely to view their company’s internal policies and use the chatbot to ask questions like “How do I request vacation?” and receive accurate, policy-based responses.

    Financial Persons, Administrators, and Owners have broader access.
-In addition to using the chatbot, they can view analytics, manage subscriptions or employee accounts, and upload policy documents that power the chatbot's responses.
+In addition to using the chatbot, they can view analytics, manage subscriptions and employee accounts, and upload policy documents to enable the chatbot to provide relevant responses.

 ### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?